How to Calculate a Pay Raise: Percentage and Dollar Amount Formulas

 For an exact net raise figure based on your state and filing status, enter your new salary into the take-home pay calculator and subtract your current take-home.
 The difference is your real monthly increase in bank deposits.

 A good merit raise in 2026 is 5% or more.
-The US average merit raise budget is 3.5–4.0% (WorldatWork 2026).
-With 2026 inflation at approximately 2.8%, a 3.5% raise leaves only 0.7% real purchasing power gain — approximately $455 more per year in real terms on a $65,000 salary.
-Top performers typically receive 5–8%.
-Promotional raises average 10–20%.
-Workers who change jobs earn approximately 15% more on average (ADP).
-If your raise does not beat inflation, your real wage is declining.
+The average merit raise budget in 2026 is 3.5% to 4.0% per WorldatWork.
+With CPI inflation running at approximately 2.8% in 2026, a 3.5% raise delivers only 0.7% real purchasing power gain, approximately $455 extra per year in real terms on a $65,000 salary.
+A 5% raise beats inflation by 2.2 percentage points.
+Workers who change jobs earn approximately 15% more on average per ADP data.